 What Is The Average Mutual Fund Return Rate?

+Mutual Funds are one of fast way to earn money online in India.
 The income in mutual funds is earned in the form of a dividend on stocks and interest on debentures or bonds.
 If you own a stock fund (equity or preference shares), you will earn through a fixed or variable dividend income.
-In case of debentures or bonds, however, you will receive a fixed interest amount on your investment.
+In the case of debentures or bonds, however, you will receive a fixed interest amount on your investment.
 Alternatively, if the fund specializes in real estate investment, you might make money from rents, property appreciation, or profits from business operations.